rpomponio/neuroHarmonize/README.rst

-1. Train a harmonization model on a subset of data, then apply the model to the whole set (e.g. longitudinal analysis may require harmonization, but one should train on baseline images and avoid training on the entire set of images)
+1. Train a harmonization model on a subset of data, then apply the model to the whole set (e.g. longitudinal analysis may require harmonization, but one should train on baseline images and avoid training on the entire set of images).

 2. Specify covariates with nonlinear effects.
 For example, age tends to exhibit a nonlinear relationship with brain volumes, particularly in developmental and